 Definition of Ethics

 By ethics, we mean that branch of moral philosophy that guides people about what is good or bad.
 It is a collection of fundamental concepts and principles of an ideal human character.
 The principles help us in making decisions regarding, what is right or wrong.
-It informs us about how to act in a particular situation and make a judgement to make better choices for ourselves.
+It informs us about how to act in a particular situation and make a judgment to make better choices for ourselves.

 Key Differences Between Law and Ethics